 - Aptitude for successful study of mathematics, science and related technological fields (Indicators: test scores, demonstrated achievement, interview [non-traditional students])

 - Outstanding academic achievement in the areas of science, mathematics and technology (Indicators: test scores, grades, awards)

 - Participation in special mathematics, science, technology activities (Indicators: record of activities including special summer programs, awards, club membership, projects, job experience, community service)

 - Demonstrated interest and commitment (Indicators: participation in special activities, student’s chosen course of study, awards, student position statements, positive teacher recommendations, interview [non-traditional students])

 - Rigorous program of study (Indicators: record of selection of a program of study which includes challenging academic courses, participation in special enrichment programs)

 - Completion of required pre-requisites of Math through Algebra II and two laboratory science courses (Indicators: transcript, report card)

 SVGS is a public high school program and there is NO tuition costs to attend.
 Class fees($10-$15) are charged for some classes in accordance with Augusta County Schools policy.
 Students opting to take Advanced Placement or college dual enrollment courses are responsible for those fees and tuition.

 Students enrolled in Literature, Composition, & Ideas I are prepared to take the SOL assessments for English 11.
 The test is administered at SVGS.
 Scores are reported to their high schools.

-Calculus BC, Chemistry and Computer Science A are offered for Advanced Placement credit.
+Calculus BC, Chemistry, Computer Science A and Psychology are offered for Advanced Placement credit.
 AP tests are administered at SVGS.
-Scores are reported to the high schools for inclusion on students’ official transcripts.
+“DE” indicates courses available for dual-enrollment college credit.